michaelfaerber/data-set-knowledge-graph/README.md

 1. OpenAIRE-Dataset: We consider a subset of the [OpenAIRE Research Graph dump](https://zenodo.org/record/3516918) which contains metadata about datasets.
 The used dump is created with this code: [https://github.com/michaelfaerber/OpenAIRE](https://github.com/michaelfaerber/OpenAIRE).
 2. Wikidata-Dataset: We use instances of the classes of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) which represent datasets.
 The instances of the [relevant classes](wikidata-dataset/SPARQL_wikidata_dataset.txt) and their properties can be accessed based on semantic queries via the publicly available [Wikidata SPARQL endpoint](https://query.wikidata.org).

-### Identify publications from the MAKG which contain mentions of datasets:
+### Identify publications from the MAG which contain mentions of datasets:
+We use a string-based algorithm to detect mentions of datasets in papers.
+We use the files containing the paper abstracts and citation context of the MAG-dump for the matching.
+For dataset from OpenAIRE, we use the following metadata information to recognize dataset in the files: title, originalId and doi.
+For dataset from Wikidata, we use: itemLabel, altLabel, officialWebsite, workURL and url.

+1. /data match_text_corpus.py
+2. string_based_matching_MAKG
+3. filterwords_matching
+4. MAKG_links_in_csv

 ### Transform tabular metadata to RDF and assign URIs for entities: